 I have prepared, or caused to be prepared, under my direct supervision, the attached plans and specifications.
 I understand that I am contractually obligated to know the federal, state and local accessibility laws applicable to the below listed project and have applied them accordingly.
 To the best of my professional knowledge and belief, I agree that the below listed project as designed is in compliance with all applicable federal, state & local housing and accessibility laws and regulations.

 Architect-- Printed Name

 Architect-- Signature

 Date of Pre-Construction Conference

 Date Signed

 Project Name and Address:

+Project Number:

+Applicable QAP: